Hodges Gardens State Park: Returning the gardens to the foundation

 After a half century of operations, the gardens and cabins were refurbished by the state and opened to the public on March 20, 2008.
 Camping facilities became available a few months thereafter.
-But after nine years, the state, with a tight budget, chose not to continue to operate Hodges Gardens.
-Instead, the Louisiana Department of Culture, Recreation & Tourism and the Office of State Parks will effective October 1, 2017, return ownership to the A. J. and Nona Triggs Foundation.
-The state and the foundation have been since 2008 operating the park through a cooperative endeavor agreement.
+But after nine years, the State, with a tight budget, chose not to continue to operate Hodges Gardens.
+Instead, the Louisiana Department of Culture, Recreation & Tourism and the Office of State Parks returned ownership to the A. J. and Nona Triggs Foundation.